Scientific Name: Cavia porcellus

 DIET: Guinea pigs eat grass or other vegetation.
 They eat alfalfa as well as fresh fruits and vegetables such as apples, cabbage, carrots, celery and spinach.
 It is important for them to ingest vitamin C and minerals as well.
 Like rabbits, guinea pigs produce special soft pellets as part of their feces.
 These pellets are called cecotropes and are eaten to recycle B vitamins, fiber and the bacteria required for proper digestion.

 PHYSICAL CHARACTERISTICS: Like other rodents, guinea pigs have ever-growing teeth.
 The back side of their incisors is not enameled, so when they gnaw on fibrous substances, their incisors are sharpened like a chisel.
 Guinea pigs weigh between 1.5 and 2.5 pounds and grow to 8-10 inches in length.
 Their average life span is 4-8 years.
 Newborn pups are well-developed with hair, teeth, claws and partial eyesight.
 The pups are active and begin eating solid food immediately.
-Males reach sexual maturity at 3-5 weeks and females can become pregnant 6-48 hours after birth.
+Males reach sexual maturity at 3-4 months and females can begin breeding at four months of age.
 Gestation is approximately 65 days.

 A Long History